Skip to main content

 Designing questions from scratch

 1. Text response- This question type is perfect for descriptive answers.
 Simply enter the question, set the maximum score, and choose whether students can attach files or images to their responses.
-Additionally, for every question type you can click on the four icons at the bottom of the question to access the following options:

 Group 7488.png